Exact operator inference with minimal data: Exact operator inference

 \subsection{Exact reconstruction of the intrusive ROM operators}

-To show that our novel approach exactly reconstructs the intrusive ROM operators, we first show that the FOM snapshot data generated in our proposed approach is equivalent to snapshot data generated from the intrusive ROM itself, which constitutes the ideal inference data.
+\revtwo{ By combining the rank-ensuring initial conditions and input signals in Section \ref{sec:basis of the feature space} and the single-step ensemble in Section \ref{sec:single step ensemble}, our novel approach exactly reconstructs the intrusive ROM operators, as stated by the following theorem. \R{2:theorem exact reconstruction} \begin{mytheo}[Exact reconstruction of intrusive ROM operators] For any $n\in\mbN^+$, $\Nu\in\mbN_0$, $\inds\subset\mbN_0$ and $\Delta t>0$, the operator inference minimization problem \eqref{eq:opinf minimi vecs} with snapshot data $(\bx_k,\dot\bx_k,\uv_k)=(\cx_\ind,\dot\cx_\ind,\cu_\ind)$ defined in \eqref{eq:initial condition and input signal pairs} and \eqref{eq:rank suff time derivative} has a unique solution.
+This solution is equivalent to the intrusive ROM operators defined in \eqref{eq:intrusive ops1} and \eqref{eq:intrusive ops2}. \end{mytheo} \begin{proof} We first show that the FOM snapshot data generated in our proposed approach is equivalent to snapshot data generated from the intrusive ROM itself, which constitutes the ideal inference data.
+For this purpose, we insert the definition of the rank-ensuring initial conditions $\cx_\ind$ \eqref{eq:def well-chosen initials and inputs} and the explicit Euler FOM time step \eqref{eq:single time step snapshot} into the definition of the explicit Euler time derivative snapshot \eqref{eq:rank suff time derivative} to find